History

 During World War II, The Aztec, still a four-page weekly, also published a newsletter for students in the armed services.

-During its adolescence, from 1925 to 1973, The Daily Aztec was heavily subsidized by the University and Associated Students.
-It was regularly advised and, in some measure, directed by a Faculty Advisor who was connected with the journalism department.
+During its adolescence, from 1925 to 1973, The Daily Aztec was heavily subsidized by the university and Associated Students.
+It was regularly advised and, in some measure, directed by a faculty advisor who was connected with the journalism department.
 The Associated Students Council approved the budget and all the expenditures for the newspaper.
 It also appointed the student editor, but not without the approval of the university president.
 Students who worked on the paper were required to turn in carbon copies of their articles to the faculty advisor, who, in turn, taught the journalism class titled, “Newspaper Production.”
 The articles were graded and returned to the students who wrote them.

 The centennial publication of The Daily Aztec reflects a new century of journalism with the launch of the Spanish version, Mundo Azteca, and the launch of an official app.

 In Spring 2020, due to the onset of the COVID-19 pandemic and subsequent closure of campus, The Daily Aztec transitioned to an online-only format and continues to deliver students, faculty, staff and SDSU community members quality journalism.
+In fall 2024, Associated Students handed over control and oversight of The Daily Aztec to the School of Journalism and Media Studies, which appointed a new advisor to help navigate and modernize the student-run publication.